Adhannnn/portfolio/README.md

 # 2. Open the folder
 cd portfolio

+# 3. Build image docker
+docker build -t portfolio .

-# 3. Start the container in the background
+# 4. Start the container in the background
 docker compose up --build

 # 3. Open the site in your browser